networknt/light-doc/content/en/getting-started/light-hybrid-4j.md

 ### Generate Generic Server

 It leverages the generic server and generic service defined in model-config/hybrid.
-These server and service are used to test the new version of the light-hybrid-4j and new version of light-codegen.
+These servers and services are used to test the new version of the light-hybrid-4j and new version of light-codegen.

 In light-codegen, light-hybrid-4j framework generator needs a config.json as input to generate a server project.
 This file can be found in model-config/hybrid/generic-server